Benjythebee/marketplace-solidity/contracts/Wrappers/readme.md

 Sometimes smart contracts don't support ERC721 and ERC1155.
 That's where the Wrapper comes in.
 A wrapper is a smart contract with a set of instructions telling us how to interact with your contract.
+A Wrapper attempts at being a hybrid between ERC721 and ERC1155 to guarantee uni-compatibility

 It has interface:
 ```js